onetapbeyond/gen_metrics/bench/README.md

 ## GenMetrics + BEAM Garbage Collection

-By default, summary metrics, no problem
+By default, when GenMetrics is enabled is collects and report only summary metrics data.
+This type of metrics data collection has very little runtime overhead in terms of memory usage and should never trigger memory spikes and/or frequent runs of the GC.

-If detailed statistical metrics are enabled, equivlanet to activating a `statsd agent` directly within the BEAM.
-Therefore each metrics `window` in time this agent collects metrics data, the amount of which is directly propertional to the number of calls being monitored within your cluster or pipeline.
-Put another way, the size of the aggregated data can be very significant.
-And while the data is discared everytime a new `window` begins these spikes in data usage can and likely will cause the BEAM GC to run frequently in order to reclaim the unused space.
+If detailed statistical metrics are activated using the `statistics: true` option, significant amounts of metrics data are collected.
+Activating this feature is a lot like activating a `statsd agent` directly within the BEAM.
+The exact amount of data collected is directly proportional to the `rate-of-calls` discussed above.
+It is therefore strongly recommended that this feature only be enabled in environments where the `rate-of-calls` is low.
+Otherwise, spiked memory usage and frequent GC will occur.

-So this is why `gen_metrics` has added support for pushing metrics data directly to a real `statsd agent` using the statistics: :statsd or statistics: :datadog options.
-When used, `gen_metrics` maintains only summary metrics data in-memory and the GC issue describe above is no longer triggered.
+If the type of insights provided by statistical metrics are needed then we strongly recommend using the existing support for redirecting metrics data to an external `statsd` agent.
+This can be achieved using the `statistics: :statsd` and `statistics: :datadog` options.
+Just remember to adjust the `sample_rate` for these agents so you do not overwhelm their ability to collect and report metrics.